naure/YaP/README.md

 ## Clear:

-Any Python programmer should be able to understand Yapy.
+Any Python programmer should be able to understand Yap.
 And he should be able to write some after glancing sideways at the examples in this README.